-&lt;sup>30 A county can set a different fee-in-lieu rate.
+&lt;sup>18 A county can set a different fee-in-lieu rate.

-- (3) In addition to any required mitigation, a forested or landscaped buffer yard, 25 feet wide, shall be established on the project site between the development and the distance to the water.
+- (1) New development shall not be located closer to the water (or edge of tidal wetlands) than the local setback for the zoning district or 50 feet, whichever is greater.
+The 50-foot setback shall be maintained for all subsequent development or redevelopment of the property. - (2) Redevelopment shall not be located closer to the water (or edge of tidal wetlands) than the local setback for the zoning district or 25 feet, whichever is greater. - (a) Existing structures located within the setback may remain or a new structure may be constructed on the footprint of an existing structure or lot coverage. - (b) Opportunities to establish a 25-foot setback should be maximized. - (3) In addition to any required mitigation, a forested or landscaped buffer yard, 25 feet wide, shall be established on the project site between the development and the distance to the water.
 This buffer yard shall be densely planted with trees and shrubs in accordance with Table 10.B(9). - (4) In the case of redevelopment, the County may approve appropriate modifications to the width of the planted buffer yard on a case by case basis where existing structures or those rebuilt on an existing footprint limit the area available for planting.